tonethar/IGME-430-Spring-2021/hw-notes/HW-simple-models-HW.md

     - comment out this line of code:
       - `const dbURL = process.env.MONGODB_URI || 'mongodb://localhost/simpleMVCExample';`
-    - and replace it with this one - replacing the placeholder values with your Mongo Cloud login and password:
+    - and replace it with this one - changing the placeholder values to instead reflect your actual Mongo Cloud login and password:
       - `const dbURL = 'mongodb+srv://MY_CLOUD_LOGIN:MY_CLOUD_PASSWORD@cluster0.bcwxq.mongodb.net/simpleMVCExample';`

 <hr>